-The Mentoring Group recommends that you choose up to three goals/objectives at a time to work on in your relationship.
+The Mentoring Group recommends that your mentee choose up to three goals/ objectives at a time to work on in your relationship.
 These mentee development objectives can focus on skill development, knowledge gain, or attitude change.
-Later you'll learn how to choose these.
+Later you'll learn how to help your mentee choose these.

 This is the longest phase of the relationship.
-During this time, your mentor is helping you progress in order to meet development goals and objectives.
+During this time, you help your mentee progress in order to meet development goals and objectives.
 You mutually choose several development activities and maybe even a project on which to work.
 The chapter, Development Activities and Plan, presents many ideas for you to consider.